Design it. Sell it. We print it.

 FAQ

-Sublimation usually lasts longer.
-The ink adheres directly to the fibers, making the design highly resistant to cracking, peeling, or fading.
+Sublimation printing typically lasts longer than screen printing because the ink adheres to the fabric fibers, making it resistant to cracking, peeling, or fading.

-Screen printing can also be durable, but since the ink sits on top of the material, it may wear down over time with frequent use or washing.
+In contrast, screen printing ink sits on top of the material, which can wear down with frequent washing or heavy use.

 Conclusion